-1. The Observation Society
+a) The Observation Society

-A "monitored democracy" is that form of democracy in which citizens have multiple ways in which to observe and evaluate their governments.
-This possibility ranges from the traditional forms of parliamentary and judicial control to the growing role of regulatory agencies or social networks that ensure that everything that happens is an object of observation and public debate.
-The demand for transparency stems from the Enlightenment principle according to which the democratic life should be developed, in Rousseau's expression, "under the public eye" [1].
-Since then, societies have evolved significantly and even though the problems they confront and our systems of government have become more complex, the demands for publicity have not decreased, quite the contrary.
+A 'monitored democracy' is that form of democracy in which citizens have multiple ways in which to observe and evaluate their governments.
+This possibility ranges from the traditional forms of parliamentary and judicial control to the growing role of regulatory agencies or social networks which ensure that everything that happens is an object of observation and public debate.
+The demand for transparency stems from the Enlightenment principle according to which the democratic life should be developed, in Rousseau's expression, 'under the public eye' (1969, 970-71).
+Since then, societies have evolved significantly and even though the problems they confront and our systems of government have become more complex, the demands for publicity have not decreased;

+quite the contrary.

-The reason for this demand for transparency is found within the very evolution of society, by virtue of which the authorities are made more vulnerable and dependent [2].
-Communication and information technologies make possible a type of democratic surveillance that was unthinkable at times of asymmetric information.
-The old power mechanisms do not function in a society in which citizens live in the same informational environment as those who govern them [3].
-Every society that is democratized generates a corresponding public space, in other words, it is transformed into an environment where new rules of observation, surveillance, desire for transparency, debate and control are in force.
-We live in what I like to call an "observation society" which consists of the unstoppable incursion of societies into the political scene.
+The reason for this demand for transparency is to be found within the very evolution of society, by virtue of which the authorities are made more vulnerable and dependent (Rosanvallon 2008, 61).
+Communication and information technologies make possible a type of democratic surveillance that was unthinkable in times of asymmetric information.
+The old power mechanisms do not function in a society in which citizens live in the same informational environment as those who govern them (Giddens 2002).
+Every society that is democratised generates a corresponding public space, in other words, it is transformed into an environment where new rules of observation, surveillance, desire for transparency, debate and control are in force.

+We live in what I like to call an 'observation society' which consists of the unstoppable incursion of societies into the political scene.
 Political systems, from the domestic realm to the global space, are increasingly publically monitored.
 Let us think, for example, about what has taken place with international politics, how it has recently been transformed after benefitting for a long time from the privilege of ignorance.
 States could take the liberty of doing almost anything when what they were doing was barely known.
 The Soviet army met with less resistance when they attacked Budapest in 1956 that they did twelve years later in Prague; by then, European homes had televisions and the image of the deployed Warsaw Pact tanks helped forge the beginning of an international public opinion.

-Globalization is also a space of public attention that noticeably reduces distances between witnesses and actors, between those who are responsible and spectators, between oneself and everyone else.
+Globalisation is also a space of public attention that noticeably reduces distances between witnesses and actors, between those who are responsible and those who are merely spectators, between oneself and everyone else.
 In this way, new transnational communities of protest and solidarity are formed.
-These new actors, to the extent that they monitor and denounce, increasingly destabilize the authorities' ability to prevail in a coercive manner.
+These new actors, to the extent that they monitor and denounce, increasingly destabilise the authorities' ability to prevail in a coercive manner.
 An observing humanity participates and is acting directly in the debate that establishes world public spaces and acts in the name of universal legitimacy, in such a way that no state can ignore the gaze resting upon it.

 As in other spheres of life, in politics, the fact of knowing you are being controlled improves our behavior or, at least, dissuades us from committing the errors that are born in secrecy and where there is no transparency.
-As Bentham stated, publicity guarantees integrity and loyalty to the general interest, at the same time as it constructs a "distrustful surveillance" [4] over those who govern.
-Our public spaces know many expressions of this tendency, which has come to be called "naming and shaming": the dissuasive power of condemnation, public exposition, denunciations and shame, which is not an all-embracing power but it often disciplines behaviors.
+As Bentham stated, publicity guarantees integrity and loyalty to the general interest, at the same time as it constructs a 'distrustful surveillance' (1999) of those who govern.
+Our public spaces know many expressions of this tendency, which has come to be called 'naming and shaming': the dissuasive power of condemnation, public exposure, denunciations and shame, which is not an all-embracing power but often disciplines behaviour.

-2. The Disadvantages of Being Observed
+b) The Disadvantages of Being Observed